DawitG21/Bluespace/README.md

 2. Install node_modules package e.g `npm -i`
 3. Install ion-text-avatar e.g `npm install --save ionic-text-avatar`
-4. Run the project using command `ionic serve(for browser view)` or `ionic lab(for mobile view)`
+4. Run the project using command `ionic serve(for browser view)` or `ionic lab(for mobile view)` *NOTE: YOU WILL NEED TO REGISTER OR CREATE ACCOUNT TO USE THIS APP*